 - Handing the dog over to the Community Warden gives it the best chance of being reunited with its owner through our tried and tested system.

 - If you do keep the dog in your home, you must inform the Community Warden.
-You are then obliged by law to keep the dog for a period of 28 days.
-After this period, you can keep the dog until a person with proof of ownership claims it - in other words, you can never be the legal owner of the dog and the original owner may demand the dog back at any time, no matter how long you have kept it or how much money you have spent.
+You are obliged by law to keep the dog for a period of 28 days.
+After this period, you can keep the dog until a person with proof of ownership claims it.
+In other words, you can never be the legal owner of the dog and the original owner may demand the dog back at any time, no matter how long you have kept it or how much money you have spent.